 When you create a custom image from an instance, a snapshot is automatically created for each disk on the instance.
 All the snapshots together constitute a complete custom image, as shown in the following figure.

-Before you create a custom image from an instance, take note of the items described in the following table.
+Before you create a custom image from an instance, take note of the items that are described in the following table.

 A custom image resides in the same region as the instance from which the image was created.
 For information about how to use images across regions, see Copy an image.